HrudhaiUmas/PoEWit-Scraping-Project/README.md

 # PoEWit-Scraping-Project
-Using Web Scraping on Cedia.org to extract dealer information that will be transferrred into an excel file.
+Using Automation and Selenium on Cedia.org to extract dealer information that will be transferrred into an excel file.